wpa-2/Pwnagotchi-Plugins/README.md

 <a name="wiglelocator"></a>
 ## 📍 WigleLocator: Pinpoint Your Pwns

 The **WigleLocator** plugin automatically queries the WiGLE database to find the geographic coordinates for every access point you capture a handshake from.

+*(Note: The Discord plugin v2.5.0 now handles its own lookups, but this plugin is useful if you want to save GPS data locally without Discord.)*

 ### ⚙️ Configuration
 ```toml